Is Jesus in the Old Testament?

 God’s design for the tabernacle is another way that Jesus is in the Old Testament.
 The altar in the courtyard symbolizes the need for Jesus’ sacrifice to atone for our sin.
 The laver shows Jesus as providing the water of life (John 4:14).
 Inside the Holy Place, the lampstand is suggestive of Jesus as the light of the world (John 9:5).
 The table of showbread is Jesus as the bread of life (John 6:35).
 In the altar of incense is seen Jesus as our heavenly intercessor, continually offering prayers for us (Romans 8:34; Hebrews 7:25).
 According to Hebrews 10:20, the veil before the ark of the covenant is a picture of Jesus’ human flesh.

 The Son of God is not just in the New Testament; Jesus is in the Old Testament, too.
-In order to disprove Jesus as God’s promised Messiah, one would have to discredit the words of Jesus Himself.
-We must explain the prophecies that were all fulfilled in one Man.
+Jesus is God’s promised Messiah.
 From the virgin birth in Bethlehem (Isaiah 7:14; Luke 1:35; Micah 5:2), through the sojourn to Egypt (Hosea 11:1; Matthew 2:14–15), to His ministry of healing and hope (Genesis 3:15; 1 John 3:8), all the way through His resurrection (Psalm 16:9–11; Acts 2:31), Jesus Christ is the theme of both Old and New Testaments.
 It could be said that Jesus is the reason for the Bible.
 He is the Living Word.
 The entire Bible is a beacon that points us to God’s offer of reconciliation, the hope of forgiveness and eternal life through Jesus Christ our Lord.

 Recommended Resource: God the Son Incarnate: The Doctrine of Christ by Stephen Wellum